miouge/manga-java-tools/README.md

 ### Generate the binary :

-** manga-tools.jar ** : can be generated with ant using the ant-build.xml into \out
+**manga-tools.jar** : can be generated with ant using the ant-build.xml into \out.

-"command line : java -jar manga-tools.jar -p <myproject> -op UNPACK ANALYSE CROP REPACK" "usage: manga-tools a helper to (auto) crop manga images of archives" " -d,--debug               switch Debug/Verbose mode on" " -op,--operations <arg>   List of operations to perform" "                          {UNPACK/ANALYSE/CROP/REPACK/NONE} (default is NONE)" " -p,--project <arg>       Project name (subfolder) to operate (default is "default""
+command line : java -jar manga-tools.jar -p <myproject> -op UNPACK ANALYSE CROP REPACK.

+usage: manga-tools a helper to (auto) crop manga images of archives.

+ -d,--debug               switch Debug/Verbose mode on.

+ -op,--operations <arg>   List of operations to perform {UNPACK/ANALYSE/CROP/REPACK/NONE} (default is NONE).

+ -p,--project <arg>       Project name (subfolder) to operate (default is "default").

 ### How to use this code :